-Aisatou Diallo, Law Graduate was born in the Bronx, New York.
+Aisatou Diallo, Immigration Staff Attorney.
+Aisatou was born in the Bronx, New York.
 She holds a BS in Law and Society from Sage College of Albany, with minors in Psychology and Business, a Master’s degree in Environmental Law and Policy, and a Juris Doctorate from Vermont Law School.
 Aisatou’s motivation to attend law school came from her experience working directly with immigrants.
 Working with incoming families, she provided assistance with government benefit forms on areas such as food stamps, driver licenses, and Medicare.
 Her volunteer work has also included working remotely to help build an online Immigration Center for a refugee support organization based in Canada, and visiting detention centers in Texas to provide assistance to asylum seekers.
 In her second year of law school, Aisatou was a Human Rights Fellow at Vermont Law School, where she worked with the UN Special Rapporteur on extrajudicial, summary or arbitrary executions researching the risks of life faced by women and girl refugees and asylum seekers.
-Aisatou also spent her last year of law school interning with the Bloomington Immigration Court and the Executive Office of Immigration
+Aisatou also spent her last year of law school interning with the Bloomington Immigration Court and the Executive Office of Immigration.

-Mary Slattery, Immigration Attorney, Immigrant Justice Corps Fellow.
+Mary Slattery, Immigration Staff Attorney.
+Immigrant Justice Corps Fellow.
 Mary joined the Immigration Unit in September 2018 with a fellowship from the Immigrant Justice Corps.
 She graduated from Northeastern University School of Law in May 2018, where she was a Public Interest Law Scholar.
 She has completed internships with PLSNY's Immigration Unit, the San Francisco court of the Executive Office for Immigration Review, Legal Centre Lesbos in Greece, Northwest Workers’ Justice Project in Oregon, and the Mekong Migration Network in Thailand.
 Prior to law school, she spent 4 years as an Immigration Paralegal, first with the Immigrant Worker Project in Canton, OH and later at the Legal Aid Society of NYC where she practiced as an Accredited Representative before the Board of Immigration Appeals.
 Mary received her B.A. from Oberlin College in Oberlin, OH in Political Science and Latin American Studies.
 Mary was admitted to practice law by the New York State Bar in January 2019.

 Halinka Zolcik, Immigration Justice Corps Fellow.
 Halinka joined the Albany office of PLS as an immigration law graduate/immigrant justice corps fellow in September 2017.
 Halinka received her JD from the University of Wyoming College of Law in May 2017.
 Before attending law school, she worked for a criminal law district court judge for two years where she realized the injustice that incarcerated immigrants face.
 She has participated in a wide-variety of internships in the area of criminal law, including internships with the: Colorado Public Defenders Office, Colorado Adult Probation, United States Attorney’s Office in Colorado, Wyoming Guardian Ad Litem’s Office and the Wyoming Public Defender’s Office.
 She was an intern at the International Human Rights Clinic in Laramie, Wyoming in her second year of law school and the student director of the clinic in her final year of law school.
 In January 2017, Ms. Zolcik was offered a position as an Immigrant Justice Corps fellow and was subsequently placed with Prisoners Legal Services.